oguzeroglu/ROYGBIV/README.md

 ![](http://oguzeroglu.com/qY4P32.gif)

-ROYGBIV is a 3D game engine for the Web and on the Web.
+ROYGBIV is a 3D game engine for the Web.
 I named it after my favorite [Boards of Canada track](https://www.youtube.com/watch?v=W-GWjzw0GwQ).

 ## The current state of the project